WE HAVE THE DISTINCT PLEASURE, TO PRESENT TO YOU a selection of Monumental Mid Century Art Deco Style Ballroom Chandeliers with AMAZING Provenance.

 Link: https://www.fairmont.com/dallas/hotelhistory/?utm_referrer=direct%2Fnot%20provided

-IF YOU HAVE A GRANDE HOME THAT CAN ACCOMMODATE ONE OF THESE IN YOUR ATRIUM OR HALLWAY, THEN YOU HAVE JUST STRUCK GOLD !
+IF YOU HAVE A ‘GRANDE’ HOME THAT CAN ACCOMMODATE ONE OF THESE IN YOUR ATRIUM OR HALLWAY, THEN YOU HAVE JUST STRUCK GOLD!

-THIS IS A ONCE IN A LIFETIME OPPORTUNITY TO ACQUIRE SOMETHING OF SUCH HIGH QUALITY, WITH IMPECCABLE PROVENANCE AND A PIECE OF DALLAS AND TEXAS HISTORY !!
+THIS IS A ONCE IN A LIFETIME OPPORTUNITY, TO ACQUIRE SOMETHING OF SUCH HIGH QUALITY, WITH IMPECCABLE PROVENANCE AND A PIECE OF DALLAS AND TEXAS HISTORY!!

-THESE CHANDELIERS ‘TICK ALL THE BOXES’ FOR LOVERS OF ART DECO, LOVERS OF MID-CENTURY, LOVERS OF ALL THINGS DALLAS AND LOVERS OF QUALITY PROVENANCED PIECES IN THEIR HOME OR BUSINESS !
+THESE CHANDELIERS, ‘TICK ALL THE BOXES’ FOR LOVERS OF ART DECO, LOVERS OF MID-CENTURY, LOVERS OF ALL THINGS DALLAS AND LOVERS OF QUALITY PROVENANCED PIECES IN THEIR HOME OR BUSINESS!

 Monumental Mid Century Art Deco Style Ballroom Chandeliers with AMAZING Provenance.

 PROVENANCE: From the Regency Ballroom of the Fairmont Hotel in Dallas, Texas.
+We were present when they were being taken down from the Ballroom Ceiling, dismantled and moved as can be seen in the pics.

 PRICE ON APPLICATION